Book Launch at St Buryan – April 2024

 In Marazion on a hot summer day.

-He also played percussion on occasions for Teazer dances choreographed by me.
+My son also played percussion on occasions for Teazer dances choreographed by me.

 Teignmouth Folk Festival